jeanCarloMachado/talks-courses/many-facets-cn/presentation.md

 ## Conclusion

 Zuse and Fredkin in 1960 says that information is more fundamental than matter or energy.

+What we know about computation can change by taking a look at nature information processing.

 # Thanks